UTexas

 Sec.
 11–401.
 Academic Misconduct

-1. The Dean of Students or a Faculty Member may initiate conduct proceedings under subchapter 11–500 against a student suspected of engaging in or attempting to engage in academic misconduct, as defined in this section and which may consist of any of the following activities
+1. Student Conduct or a Faculty Member may initiate conduct proceedings under subchapter 11–500 against a student suspected of engaging in or attempting to engage in academic misconduct, as defined in this section and which may consist of any of the following activities:

 1. Copying – copying answers or information from another individual’s academic assignment;

-2. Failure to Comply with Instructions – failing to comply with instructions pertaining to an academic assignment or course requirement for the purpose of gaining an academic advantage;
+2. Failure to Comply with Instructions – failing to comply with instructions pertaining to an academic assignment or course requirement, and where that failure results in an unfair academic advantage;

 3. Unauthorized Materials – obtaining, using, or possessing materials without authorization, including but not limited to class notes, textbooks, calculators, online resources, and/or electronic devices;